 Conveyors transport goods from A to B but, until now, more complex tasks such as turning and sorting required specialised and therefore inflexible systems.
-The Celluveyor system developed in Bremen now offers the logistics sector an innovative solution that can be adapted to a wide range of requirements.
+The Celluveyor system developed by Cellumation, a start-up located in the northern German city of Bremen now offers the logistics sector an innovative solution that can be adapted to a wide range of requirements.
 There has been huge interest around the world, and full production is set to start soon.

 At the same time, the two founders took part in the 12-month coaching programme of the Starthaus Bremen from April 2015 to April 2016 and prepared themselves conceptually and entrepreneurially for the step into self-employment.

 DHL award provides recognition and motivation – and a pilot project